 Usually, you can still find a suitable income protection or ASU policy for your needs, but it may involve more shopping around and higher premiums than might otherwise be required.
-For more information, you can check out what existing health problems affect income protection?
+For more information, you can check out our article "What existing health problems affect income protection?".

 In conclusion, when asking the question ‘when do I need income protection?’ the question is ultimately one relating to your unique personal circumstances and may vary wildly from person to person.
 Unlike simple whole of life, income protection comes in a greater variety of types and has rather more variables relating to your income, occupation, lifestyle, overall health, and specific financial commitments.